serg-kritsa/git-concept/how-to.md

     git log                                         <new-branch-name> pointer is shown
     git branch -d <new-branch-name>                 delete as not needed anymore (at `git log` <new-branch-name> pointer will disappear)

+### Example: resolving conflict
+- created <new-branch-name> from master
+- committed changes in some files in <new-branch-name>
+- committed changes in the same files in master git checkout master git merge <new-branch-name>                         merge conflict state git status                                      #1: shown files where conflict is git ls-files -s                                 #2: conflicted file printed 3 times (used by git indexes 1->base_version 2->from_current_branch 3->from_merged ). for not in conflict used 0 nano filename                                   printed conflicted area w/ <<<<<<<< ============ >>>>>>>> .
+        HINT: Ctrl+K to toremove whole line if needed
+        edit file to resolve conflict and continue merging git add <filname>
+    git ls-files -s                                 #2: resolved file should receive index 0 git status                                      All conflicts fixed but you are still merging git commit
+                                                    INFO: .git/MERGE_HEAD keeps the last commit-hash in feature branch
+        HINT: if vim editor
+            i to enter INSERT mode > edit commit message if needed > Esc to exit INSERT mode :wq to write changes and quit
+    git status                                      nothing to commit, working tree clean